 For example, a site can use one small frame for its navigation menu, with the main content displayed in a second, larger frame.
 The navigation frame remains the same while the main content frame changed to display the different content pages.

 HTML frames can also be used in an arty way to position graphic elements on the screen.
-See our PageKit Online Japery for an example of this.

 The two tags used to create a framed site are